Security

 Example

-GRANT USAGE ON DATABASE sales_db TO sales; -- grants ability to use sales_db database to sales role
+GRANT USAGE ON DATABASE sales_db TO sales; -- grants the ability to use sales_db database to the sales role

-GRANT USAGE ANY DATABASE ON ACCOUNT dev_account TO sales; -- grants ability to use any database in dev_account account to sales role
+GRANT USAGE ANY DATABASE ON ACCOUNT dev_account TO sales; -- grants the ability to use any database in dev_account to the sales role

-REVOKE OPERATE ON ENGINE sales_eng FROM sales; -- revokes ability to START and STOP engine sales_eng from sales role
+REVOKE OPERATE ON ENGINE sales_eng FROM sales; -- revokes the ability to START and STOP the sales_eng engine from sales role

 Data protection

-Firebolt is firmly committed to data security, privacy, and compliance.
-To deliver on that promise, Firebolt ensures that all data managed by Firebolt is properly safeguarded and protected, enforcing the governance of encryption standards for data in motion and at rest.
-The following functionality is available for customers automatically out of the box.
+Firebolt is firmly committed to data security, privacy, and compliance by ensuring that all data it manages is properly safeguarded and protected through strict encryption standards for data both in motion and at rest.
+The following security functionality is automatically available to customers:

 Data at rest

-By default, all data is encrypted at rest and stored on Amazon Simple Storage Service (S3) storage.
-All new objects are encrypted by default with Amazon S3-managed keys or AWS KMS keys stored in AWS Key Management Service.
+By default, all data at rest is encrypted and stored using Amazon Simple Storage Service (S3).
+All new objects are automatically encrypted using either Amazon S3-managed keys or AWS Key Management Service (KMS) keys, which are securely managed through AWS KMS.

 Data in motion

-Firebolt automatically encrypts sensitive data that is being transferred/sent within service components, ensuring that as it travels over networks, it’s secure and cannot be intercepted by eavesdroppers.
+Firebolt automatically encrypts sensitive data being transmitted between service components, ensuring that it remains secure as it moves across networks and cannot be intercepted by unauthorized parties.

 Secure communication protocols